 You will need to find affordable ways to get parts and frames.
 Consider looking into wholesalers, thrift stores, pawn shops, Craigslist, and other discount options.

 Got a green thumb?
 A passion for plant life?
 Are you feeling the flora?
 Many people want to have beautiful gardens but lack the time or know-how to get them up and running.
 With the right mindset, a creative entrepreneur can open up a new income source via gardening.

 Consider offering a range of packages- starter sessions to get the customer’s garden in shape for the coming season, or upkeep sessions throughout the summer.

-Whether you grow the fruits and vegetables yourself or just spend a lot of time at your local farmer’s market, this can be a fun, rewarding side hustle with tons of growth potential.
+Whether you grow the fruits and vegetables yourself or just spend a lot of time at your local farmer’s market, this can be a fun, rewarding creative business to start with tons of growth potential.

 Think about how you will package and present your products.
 Will your branding focus mainly on the nutritional benefits of the product, or on the down-home country-style process by which it is made?